-Northwest Folklife is an independent arts organization that celebrates the multigenerational arts, cultures, and traditions of a global Pacific Northwest, 365 days a year.
-The year-round nonprofit organization delivers multi-cultural programming, including the Northwest Folklife Festival, Seattle Children’s Festival, and Folklife Presents.
+Northwest Folklife is s a year-around non-profit arts organization that celebrates multigenerational arts, cultures, and traditions of a global Pacific Northwest.

-Northwest Folklife depends on donations from generous individuals, foundations, government, and corporate partners in order to meet operating expenses, produce the annual Festival, and maintain year-round educational programs and events.
+Northwest Folklife depends on donations from generous individuals, foundations, government, and corporate partners in order to meet operating expenses.

 Is the Folklife Festival really free?

-Families with children won’t want to miss Discovery Zone in the Next 50 Pavilion with dozens of craft booths, open Friday-Monday from 11:00 am–6:00 pm.
+Families with children won’t want to miss Discovery Zone in the Next 50 Pavilion with dozens of craft booths, open daily from 11:00 am–5:00 pm.

 Volunteers are an essential part of the Northwest Folklife Festival and receive discounted merchandise and other perks.
 The application process closes in early May.
 However, feel free to visit the Volunteer Registration area in the Next 50 Pavilion (next to the Monorail) during the Festival to see what shifts might still be open.